rootd/AMAttributedHighlightLabel/README.md

  -(void)selectedHashtag:(NSString *)string; <br>
  -(void)selectedLink:(NSString *)string;</code>

-Look at the sample project so de it more detailed.
+Look at the sample project ti see it more detailed.

 License (MIT)
 =============